cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Defines Transitions from point A to point B in the serverless workflow.
+Defines a transition from point A to point B in the serverless workflow.
 For more information see the [Transitions section](#Transitions).

 ### Operation State